appdev-lessons/helper-methods-part-3/content.md

 Now visit `/users/sign_in`.
 The whole login RCAV is up and running without us doing anything!

-Try to signup for an account.
+Try to sign up for an account.
 You can just use `alice@example.com` and `password`, no need to use your actual email.
-When you signup, you should be redirected to the root homepage `/`.
+When you sign up, you should be redirected to the root homepage `/`.

 Let's add some links to our navbar in the `_navbar.html.erb` partial to reach the sign up, sign in, sign out pages.
 E.g.: